FRE2110

 3+ Years

-Cosmos Multi Sport is a compact, octagonal games court designed for condominiums, public parks, and townships in Malaysia.
-Its continuous HDPE board panels keep the ball in play and maintain a smooth flow of action, even with energetic younger players under tropical heat or during the monsoon season.
+Cosmos Multi Sport is a compact, octagonal games court designed for condominiums, public parks, and townships.
+Its continuous HDPE board panels keep the ball in play and support a smooth, uninterrupted flow of action, making the court especially suitable for energetic, informal games among younger players.

-The tapered goal areas promote ground-level play, reducing the need for dedicated goalkeepers and keeping matches fast-paced.
-A basketball hoop positioned above the goalmouth allows easy switching between football-style games and basketball, supporting casual tournaments and community events.
+The tapered goal areas encourage ground‑level play, reducing the need for dedicated goalkeepers and keeping matches fast‑paced.
+A basketball hoop positioned above the goalmouth allows easy switching between football‑style play and basketball, supporting casual games, small tournaments, and community activities.

 Our outdoor fitness equipment is divided into ten overall categories.
 Explore them below.